Abatement: A reduction (of rent).

-Affidavit: An affirmed statement made in writing and signed; if sworn, it must be notarized, submitted by non-attorney.
+Affidavit: An affirmed statement submitted by a non-attorney made in writing and signed; if sworn, it must be notarized.

 Answer: A response by the respondent notifying both the Court and the petitioner (often, the landlord) exactly what the respondent’s reply is to the claims in the petition.
 It may contain a general denial, any defenses and any counterclaims.

-Counterclaim: A claim by a respondent to a petitioner, such as for money or repairs.
+Counterclaim: A claim by a respondent to a petitioner, such as for specific repairs or money for repairs.